InduriRam/Chat-Application/README.md

 The server should run in the backgound before executing the clients

-Executing chatclient.py in multiple terminalwindows, creates miultiple clinets that can interact with server.
+Executing chatclient.py in multiple terminalwindows, creates miultiple clinets that can interact with server and each other.